vMotion/EVC incompatibility issues due to AES/PCLMULQDQ (1034926)

 For example, some Westmere micro-architecture processors that have AES/PCLMULQDQ features disabled are not permitted into Intel Westmere (Xeon 32nm Core i7) EVC clusters.
 If these features cannot be enabled in the BIOS, the host will only be admitted to the Intel Nehalem Generation mode or below.

 - Check your BIOS settings for an option to enable the features (look for "AES" or "Advanced Encryption Standard").
+Note: In some cases, you may need to enable the Monitor/Mwait feature.

 - Ask your system vendor for a new BIOS to enable the features.